HIDE-r/DotFiles/README.md

 # Dotfile Management

-This is my dotfiles project which I use 'dotbot' as manager.
+This is my dotfiles project which I use [GitHub - anishathalye/dotbot: A tool that bootstraps your dotfiles ⚡️](https://github.com/anishathalye/dotbot) as manager.

-So if you want to use it, please read 'dotbot' first.

-Set up this project, just need one step:
+To set up this project, just need one step:

 ```bash
 make dotbot